Aditya-021005/Portfolio/src/content/projects/gaming-console-v3.md

 Navigation via joystick was also imprecise for list selection — a joystick is a great analog input and a poor menu control.

-## Design process

-### Display

-Moving to a colour TFT over SPI changed the software problem entirely.
-An OLED at 128×64 can be redrawn wholesale every frame; a colour TFT cannot, not at a frame rate that feels good.
-That forced a proper approach to drawing — updating only what changed, and thinking about the SPI bandwidth budget as a real constraint.

 ### Input

 The rotary encoder was added specifically for menu navigation: detent-per-item selection with a push-to-confirm, which is dramatically faster and more precise than nudging a joystick through a list.
-The joystick and buttons were retained for gameplay, so each input does what it is actually good at.
+The joystick and capacitive touch sensor were retained for gameplay, so each input does what it is actually good at.

 ### Software architecture